Yellow badge: Medieval and early modern Europe

-A 16th century depiction of a Jewish couple from Worms, Germany, wearing the obligatory yellow badge; the man holds a moneybag and bulbs of garlic (often used in artistic portrayals of Jews in medieval Europe).
+A 16th-century depiction of a Jewish couple from Worms, Germany, wearing the obligatory yellow badge; the man holds a moneybag and bulbs of garlic (often used in artistic portrayals of Jews in medieval Europe).

 From the thirteenth century onwards, secular authorities in Medieval Europe started to distinguish different people, affecting both Christians and non-Christians, and occupations by distinguishing clothing.
-With the Fourth Council of the Lateran in 1215 headed by Pope Innocent III it was for the first time specifically declared that Jews and Muslims must wear distinguishing garbs (Latin habitus).
+With the Fourth Council of the Lateran in 1215 headed by Pope Innocent III it was for the first time specifically declared that Jews and Muslims must wear distinguishing garb (Latin habitus).
 These measures were not seen as being inconsistent with the papal bulls Sicut Judaeis.
 While some historians argue that the reason was to keep Jews out of Christian society, many clothing restrictions also applied to Christians and the stated and likely reason was to prevent intermarriage and thus proselytisation.
 This wording of the council decree may have been influenced indirectly by the Muslim requirements for Jews.
-Canon 68 reads, in part:

-In some provinces a difference in dress distinguishes the Jews or Saracens from the Christians, but in certain others such a confusion has grown up that they cannot be distinguished by any difference.
-Thus it happens at times that through error Christians have relations with the women of Jews or Saracens, and Jews and Saracens with Christian women.
-Therefore, that they may not, under pretext of error of this sort, excuse themselves in the future for the excesses of such prohibited intercourse, we decree that such Jews and Saracens of both sexes in every Christian province and at all times shall be marked off in the eyes of the public from other peoples through the character of their dress.
-Particularly, since it may be read in the writings of Moses [], that this very law has been enjoined upon them.

 Innocent III had in 1199 confirmed Sicut Judaeis, which was also confirmed by Pope Honorius III in 1216.
 In 1219, Honorius III issued a dispensation to the Jews of Castile, the largest Jewish population in Europe.
 Spanish Jews normally wore turbans, which presumably met the requirement to be distinctive.
 Elsewhere, local laws were introduced to bring the canon into effect.
 The identifying mark varied from one country to another, and from period to period.

-In 1227, the Synod of Narbonne, in canon 3, ruled:
+In 1227, the Synod of Narbonne ruled:

 That Jews may be distinguished from others, we decree and emphatically command that in the center of the breast (of their garments) they shall wear an oval badge, the measure of one finger in width and one half a palm in height.